 Tovey sat forward and cleared his throat.
 This Powell almost admired, the way Tovey’s noise implied both mimicry and contempt.
 As though Powell had choked rather than chuckle.

 “They got a pitcher of ice tea in the fridge.
 Go help yourself.”

 Mrs. Drybrook’s chair, the tall reading lamp behind it, and her magazine rack, were all the furniture that could be fitted next to the door leading from the glass-enclosed sun porch to the open front porch.
 Tovey and his settee occupied the remaining space, and Powell, with nowhere to sit, hovered at the threshold.
 Isobel reached a hand to his arm, her touch keeping him still as she checked the living room.

 “Mrs. Lessing,” she explained, leaning again, looking up into his face and speaking softly, “doesn’t want any of us here.
 All her routines are just so…” Mrs. Lessing, gone for a moment, burst plying the air with her wooden spoon, through the arches that framed the foyer.
 She eyed Mrs. Drybrook.

 They heard voices, a staccato rhythm of talk, words impossible to make out.
 Powell saw Summers and another man pass by the glass pane of the door; for a second, cut in slices by the window blind, they stood at a halt, and their voices died.
 The bell rang.

 “Mrs. Lessing, them gents!”
-Tovey called out, flourishing the gesture of a maître d’ at a fancy club.
+Tovey called out, flourishing the gesture of a Hollywood maître d’.

 “We’ll have lunch now, thank God for that,” Isobel said.